EFTEC/StateMachineOne/README.md

 $smachine->addTransition(STATE_ONE,STATE_TWO,'when field = 0 timeout 3600');
 ```

-The state chances from STATE_ONE to STATE_TWO when the field is zero, or has elapsed 3600 seconds.
+The state chances from STATE_ONE to STATE_TWO when the field is zero, or has elapsed 3600 seconds elapsed in the STATE_ONE.

 It sets the timeout between the time of current state and the current time.
 If a timeout happens, then the transition is executed.